ScaleComputing/RestAPIExamples/specific_task/README.md

 Returns the latest replication snapshot that falls outside of a defined age timeframe.
 Includes optional arguments to retrieve additional information about snapshots, schedules, and remote cluster connections.

+### checkAffinity.ps1

+Provides the LAN IP addresses and uuid values for each node in the target cluster for quick reference.
+Also provides each VM, the present node location of the VM, and the preferred and backup affinity assignments.